California to stop buying GM, Toyota and Fiat Chrysler vehicles over emissions fight

 In August 2018, the Trump administration proposed freezing fuel efficiency requirements at 2020 levels through 2026, reversing planned 5% annual increases.

-The Trump administration's final requirements are expected in the coming months and are set to modestly boost fuel efficiency versus the initial proposal, with several automakers anticipating annual increases of about 1.5%.
-That would be less stringent than the Obama rules or the California compromise rules.
+The Trump administration’s final requirements are expected in the coming months and are set to modestly boost fuel efficiency versus the initial proposal, with several automakers anticipating annual increases of about 1.5%.
+That would be much less stringent than the Obama rules.

 CalMatters, a non-profit California journalism website, reported California's decision to stop buying some vehicles earlier.